 Careers and Transition Advisers

-About careers and transition advisers
+About careers advisers and transition advisers

 Careers advisers help students explore their education and career options.
 They liaise with parents, teachers, employers, community agencies, as well as education and training providers to deliver career education programs and activities for groups of students or individuals.
-Careers advisers:

 - guide students to decide on and develop career goals, explore career options and create effective career and transition strategies

-- assist students identify abilities, skills and interests through a range of careers resources and learning opportunities
+- assist students to identify abilities, skills and interests through a range of careers resources and learning opportunities

 - work with other teachers to develop students’ employability skills, expand their knowledge and experience of the workplace